Celian974/PasswordGen/README.md

 ```bash
 sudo dpkg -i passwordgen_1.0.0_amd64.deb
 ```

 - The app will then appear among your applications with a "PG" desktop icon (for PasswordGen).

+You can also download the `.exe` file directly from the `Releases` page and then run it on your computer.

 ---
 ## 🛠️ Technologies used